Skip to main content

 Vectors – A Simplified Review

 Most biochemistry students have taken physics in high school and college.
 In those courses, you were introduced to scalar and vector quantities.
 Scalar quantities like distance and work have no direction.
-Vector quantities like displacement and force have both a magnitude and a direction.
-Vectors are shown as arrows with the length representing the magnitude and the direction by an arrow at the end of the vector.
+Vector quantities, such as displacement and force, have both magnitude and direction.
+Vectors are shown as arrows, with the length representing the magnitude and the direction by an arrow at the end of the vector.

 Figure \(\PageIndex{1}\): Forces on a block moving along a surface

-If the force was applied vertically, the block would not move along the surface, so no work is done on the box.
+The block would not move along the surface if the force were applied vertically, so no work is done on the box.
 If the force is applied at some angle, only the horizontal component of the force would cause the block to slide.

-The horizontal component of the force is described as Fcosθ.
-(When θ = 900, cos θ = 0 so no work is done.)
-Hence the work W = Fcosqd, which is the “dot product” of the vectors F and d.
+The horizontal component of the force is F cos θ.
+(When θ = 900, cos θ = 0, so no work is done.)
+Hence, the work W = FdcosΘ, the “dot product” of the vectors F and d.

-Vectors are also used in math and can be considered as directed line segments.
+Vectors are also used in math and can be thought of as directed line segments.
 Let’s consider the equations for circles and spheres.
 These equations are based on the Pythagorean Theorem.
 As you learned in high school geometry, the Cartesian equation of a circle is:

 x2 + y2 = r2